If you’re in Ohio and you’re driving to Texas, what direction are you traveling?

 |Creative Map Skills Project!|

-What adaptations have you tried?
+What adaptations for map skills have you tried?
 What works and what doesn’t?
 I’d love for you to share some thoughts below in the comments!